-Inflation in Developed Markets is anticipated to moderate over the next 10 years relative to the elevated rates of inflation observed in 2021 and 2022, but is expected to be somewhat higher than the pace observed in the period from the GFC to the COVID-induced recession of 2020.
-Our 10-year forecasts for Developed Market inflation range from a 3.1% annual rate in Australia to a low of 2.1% in Japan.
-Emerging Markets, however, are expected to produce real economic growth and inflation at annualized rates of 3.4% and 3.0%, respectively, driven by younger populations and higher rates of return on capital than in Developed Markets.
+Inflation in Developed Markets is anticipated to moderate over the next 10 years relative to current levels, which still exceed most central bank targets.
+Our 10-year forecasts for Developed Market inflation range from a 2.8% annual rate in Australia to a low of 1.9% in the Eurozone.
+Emerging Markets, however, are expected to produce real economic growth and inflation at annualized rates of 3.6% and 2.8%, respectively, driven by younger populations and higher rates of return on capital than in Developed Markets.